sathvikaithala/pyber-analysis/README.md

 ## Challenges & Difficulties:

 During this analysis, I ran into one issue while creating the first deliverable.
-I was unable to get the
+I was unable to get the correct number of drivers for each city type.
+While my initial instinct told me that the numbers I was seeing was too high for the data set we had, I cross-checked the CSV file holding the raw data just to be sure by creating a pivot table and filtering my results down to see the number of drivers for each city type.

+While diagnosing the issue, I found that I was summing up the number of drivers by city type (using GroupBy()) for the merged, complete DataFrame.
+However, when I was looking at the CSV file, I was only looking at the one containing City Data.
+After realizing this, I changed the GroupBy() code to read the data from the City Data DataFrame rather than the merged DataFrame.
+This resolved my issue, and I got the correct values for my summary table.

 ---